-Case managers may become certified by the Commission for Case Manager Certification (CCMC).
+Case manager education may include being certified by the Commission for Case Manager Certification (CCMC).
 The organization ensures that more than 40,000 board-certified case managers “possess the education, skills, and experience needed to deliver appropriate services to all they serve,” the CCMC says.
 To be eligible for the exam, applicants must meet specific licensure/education and employment qualifications.

 Applicants need licensure/certification in a health or human services discipline that allows the professional to conduct an assessment independently, or have a bachelor’s or graduate degree in social work, nursing or another health or human services field promoting well-being of the persons being served.

 Applicants will also need to have one of the following: